-Required Forms: Each high school that wants to participate in the Sarasota County STEM Fair will need to submit a STEM Fair School Registration Form no later than 4:00 PM on Friday, September 17th, 2021.
+Required Forms: Each high school that wants to participate in the Sarasota County STEM Fair will need to submit a STEM Fair School Registration Form no later than 4:00 PM on September 8st, 2023.
 This form identifies the schools that will be participating and is used for planning purposes.
 This form can be uploaded into the STEM Fair Teams Drop Box folder for school registrations.
-Please save the file as "HS SCHOOL NAME Registration Form"
+Please save the file as "HS SCHOOL NAME Registration Form".

-Students will use forms from the Intel International Science and Engineering Fair (Intel ISEF), in which the Sarasota County STEM Fair is affiliated.
+Students will use forms from the Intel International Science and Engineering Fair (Regeneron ISEF), in which the Sarasota County STEM Fair is affiliated.
 Sarasota County is also affiliated with the State Science and Engineering Fair of Florida (SSEF), which require additional forms for various projects.
-Each project (or each student if on a team) must have the proper Intel ISEF and SSEF forms submitted to the online virtual STEM Fair platform no later than Friday, December 21, 2021. https://ssefflorida.com/rules/
+Each project (or each student if on a team) must have the proper Intel ISEF and SSEF forms submitted to the online virtual STEM Fair platform no later than Friday, January 12, 2024. https://ssefflorida.com/rules/

-In addition to the paperwork for each student/project, coordinators will register all projects being submitted to the Sarasota County STEM Fair into the virtual fair platform, no later than 4:00pm on Friday, December 21, 2021.
+In addition to the paperwork for each student/project, coordinators will register all projects being submitted to the Sarasota County STEM Fair into the zFairs virtual platform, no later than 4:00pm on Friday, January 12, 2024.

-Digital versions of the students' projects should be submitted to the online virtual STEM Fair platform no later than Friday, December 21, 2021.
+Digital versions of the students' projects should be submitted to the online virtual STEM Fair platform no later than Friday, January 12, 2024.
 This is to include a video presentation of the student outlining their project for the judging process.
 Criteria for this presentation is available below.

-NON-PUBLIC SCHOOLS ONLY: In addition to the ISEF and SSEF paperwork, a Student Media Release Form will be required.
+NON-PUBLIC SCHOOLS ONLY: In addition to the ISEF and SSEF paperwork, a Student Media Release Form will be required in zFairs.